The most effective brand activations: Converse, Greggs, Google, Tesla

 When it comes to the best brand activations of 2018, there are two in particular which stand out for me.
 The expected vs. the unexpected.

 The Converse ‘One Star Hotel’, executed with high production value, saw Converse create a two day pop up in Shoreditch.
 The hotel focused on presenting an engaging line up of fashion, music, sneaker and skate experiences for Converse’s audience and influencers.
 The activation was an ‘Instagram playground’ and brought the Converse story alive for the highly engaged Gen Z target audience, increasing the brand’s overall reach and effectiveness through UGC.

-Every touchpoint of the experience was highly considered and played up to their rebellious personality, but importantly their products sat at the heart of the activation, with sneakers influencing rooms with their style, usage and colour.
+Every part of the experience was highly considered and played up to their rebellious personality.
+Significantly, their products sat at the heart of the activation, with sneakers influencing rooms with their style, usage, and color.

 As for the unexpected, I loved Greggs bakery’s Valentine’s activation.

 A brand that in order to get cut through needed to be different.
 The high street bakery chain became a candlelit restaurant for the evening of Valentine's Day through OpenTable.
 Using a key calendar moment, it gave media a great narrative and new angle to promote the brand and their later opening hours.
 Greggs used humor to bring the idea to life with its tongue in cheek take on Valentine’s occasion, providing a bespoke menu of bakery goods.
 This seemingly low budget activation attracted masses of media attention.